HalaHamdi/Search-Engine/README.md

 ## Interface:
 - Done
    - 2 HTML web pages
    - handling suggestions of wordes for a certin letters
    - backend for both
 - Left
    - handling client server communication to get list of links as a result and list words as a suggestions
    - logo

+#Indexer

+#Query-Processing:

+- The Query processing is what the backend of our page calls when the client requests pages of a certain word.
+- In this project we only considered the client to search for a single word and not a phrase Search.
+- The Query Processing stem the word the same way the indexer do , so relevant documents are retrieved.
+- Then the Query Processing Sorts the documents in decreasing order of "Content relevant" and this is calculated using " Normalized Term Frequency" method.
+- Not all the Documents in the MonogDB database are retrieved.
+The URLS that are recognized as spam are neglected.